datamindedacademy/kubernetes_academy_course/exercise-9/README.md

 - check the access logs in file `/var/log/nginx/access.log`.
 Do you understand where the entries come from?
 - recreate the pod
 - check whether the previous access logs still exist in `/var/log/nginx/access.log`

+## For local setup with microk8s
+- launch a nginx pod and go open the home page (port 80) in the browser
+  - it should mention something like: welcome to nginx...
+- create a custom index.html and put it at /tmp/storage/data
+- create nginx pod with volume mount to the host
+  - mount the /tmp/storage/data folder under /usr/share/nginx/html/ as that is where nginx looks for the index.html file by default
+- Do the same as before but now using a pv and pvc using same `/tmp/storage/data` directory